 Dual logo IEC/IEEE Standard on Grid Forming Inverter Standard

-As set out in the AR-PST Stage 4 Topic 1a report during the course of meetings of IEC SC8A JWG5 “System issues regarding integration of wind and PV generation into bulk electrical grid”, it was recognised that there would be mutual advantage to the IEC and IEEE for a dual logo standard to be developed to cover the newly developing area of Grid Forming (GFM) inverters.
+As set out in the AR-PST Stage 4 Topic 1a report, during the course of meetings of IEC SC8A JWG5 “System issues regarding integration of wind and PV generation into bulk electrical grid”, it was recognised that there would be mutual advantage to the IEC and IEEE for a dual logo standard to be developed to cover the newly developing area of Grid Forming (GFM) inverters.
 Standards Australia representatives have been participating in the activities of IEC SC8A JWG5 since the formation of the committee.

 The IEEE 2022 publication of “IEEE 2800 Standard for Interconnection and Interoperability of Inverter-Based resources (IBRS) Interconnection with Associated Transmission Electric Power Systems”, which deals with connection requirements of grid-following inverters connected to electricity transmission systems, was considered to be a valuable basis for the development of a dual logo IEC/IEEE GFM Inverter Standard.